rzzzwilson/DigitalVFO/README.rst

 Need to:

-* convert contrast control to analog digital
 * new case allows in-case programming
 * new case has ventilation (passive at first)
 * better packaging (printed circuit board)
+* better, more linear, contrast control

 And, of course:

 * allow control over USB
-* maybe add a "sweep" function to the code (from, to, step, pause)
+* maybe add a "sweep" function to the in-case code (from, to, step, pause)
 * look for bugs in the software

+With PC control we can measure things with a "sweep" function.
+Allow the PC to control the VFO frequency and the PC can sweep the frequency to whatever limits required.
+At the same time, measure voltage/current/whatever from other Teensy instruments.
+This means we could build:

+* an antenna analyzer
+* measure filter response curves
+* etc

+This version will use a printed circuit board to address the general unreliability of the 1.0 version.
+The LCD will plug into the back of the main PCB and the DDS-60 will plug into the front.
+The rotary encoder will have a cable with header that will plug into the front of the PCB.

+The files **DigitalVFO_1.1_SCH.pdf** and **DigitalVFO_1.1_PCB.pdf** are
+the circuit schematic and PCB layout, respectively.
+Using ExpressPCB for this build.
+The PCB layout will progress through a "standard" through-hole layout to a K7QO-style "muppet" layout.

 Version 1.0
 -----------